withastro/astro/packages/astro-rss/README.md

 Type: `object (optional)`

 An object that defines the `title` and `url` of the original feed for items that have been republished from another source.
-Both are required propeties of `source` for proper attribution.
+Both are required properties of `source` for proper attribution.

 ```js
 const item = {